JCilenti/CY300/README.md

 We will use the Keras front end with a TensorFlow backend to teach our algorithm and tkinter to create our GUI.

 Requirements:
-Python 3.7 or Later
+Python 3.7 or Later/
-Numpy
+Numpy/
-Keras Frontend with TensorFlow Backend
+Keras Frontend with TensorFlow Backend/
-Pillow
+Pillow/
-Tkinter
+Tkinter/

 Running the Algorithm:
 With supported CPUs, run as regular python file
 For unsupported CPUs:
-Floydhub
+Floydhub/
-Device with Supported CPU
+Device with Supported CPU/
 Other cloud computing software